Paulinella

+Paulinella is a genus of at least eleven species including both freshwater and marine amoeboids.
+Like many members of euglyphids it is covered by rows of siliceous scales, and use filose pseudopods to crawl over the substrate of the benthic zone.

+Discovery

+P. chromatophora was discovered in sediments of the river Rhine on Christmas Eve 1894 by German biologist Robert Lauterborn, who named it Paulinella after his stepmother Pauline.

+Symbiosis

-Its most famous members are the three photosynthetic species P. chromatophora, P. micropora and P. longichromatophora, the first two being freshwater forms and the third a marine form, which have recently (in evolutionary terms) taken on a cyanobacterium as an endosymbiont.
+Its best known members are the three photosynthetic species P. chromatophora, P. micropora, and P. longichromatophora—the first two being freshwater forms and the third a marine form—which have recently (in evolutionary terms) taken on a cyanobacterium as an endosymbiont.
 As a result they are no longer able to perform phagocytosis like their non-photosynthetic relatives.

 The event to permanent endosymbiosis probably occurred with a cyanobiont.
-The resulting organelle is a photosynthetic plastid that is often referred to as a 'cyanelle' or chromatophore, and is the only other known primary endosymbiosis event of photosynthetic cyanobacteria, although primary endosymbiosis with a non-photosynthetic cyanobacterial symbiont have occurred in the diatom family Rhopalodiaceae.
+The resulting organelle is a photosynthetic plastid that is often referred to as a 'cyanelle' or chromatophore, and it represents the only known primary endosymbiosis event of photosynthetic cyanobacteria (other than the origin of chloroplast), although primary endosymbiosis with a non-photosynthetic cyanobacterial symbiont have occurred in the diatom family Rhopalodiaceae and the algae Braarudosphaera bigelowii.

-The endosymbiotic event happened about 90–140 million years ago in a cyanobacterial species which diverged about 500 million years ago from the ancestors of its sister clade that consist of the living members of the Prochlorococcus and Synechococcus cyanobacteria genera, which is a different clade to the plastids belonging to the Archaeplastida.
+The endosymbiotic event happened about 90–140 million years ago when an α-cyanobacterium (rather than a β-cyanobacterium which the plastids in Archaeplastida originates from), who diverged about 500 million years ago from the ancestors of its sister clade that consist of the living members of the cyanobacteria genera Prochlorococcus and Synechococcus, was permanently established within the amoeba.
+It is estimated the last common ancestor of extant photosynthetic species lived about 60 million years ago.

 This is striking because the chloroplasts of all other known photosynthetic eukaryotes derive ultimately from a single cyanobacterium endosymbiont, which was taken in about 1.6 billion years ago by an ancestral archaeplastidan (and subsequently adopted into other eukaryote groups through secondary endosymbiosis events, and later tertiary and quaternary endosymbiosis, etc).
-The only exception is the ciliate Pseudoblepharisma tenue, which in addition to a photosynthetic symbiont that is a captured green algae, also has a photosynthetic prokaryote as a symbiont; a purple bacteria with a reduced genome, instead of a cyanobacteria.
+The only exception is the ciliate Pseudoblepharisma tenue, which in addition to a photosynthetic symbiont that is a captured green algae, also has a photosynthetic prokaryote as a symbiont; a purple bacterium with a reduced genome, instead of a cyanobacterium.